K0ati/HACKMIT/README.md

-Hi!
-This is HackMIT 2025.
 Project team with Sophia, Ansia, Shriyln, and Alex!

-## Dyslexic Helper Extension
+## Dyslexia Aid Extension

-Dyslexic Helper is a browser extension designed to make reading easier for people with dyslexia.
+Dyslexic Aid is a browser extension designed to make reading easier for people with dyslexia.
 It adjusts font styles, spacing, and provides text-to-speech functionality to improve reading comfort and comprehension.

 ## Features